 The “Old” Christian Right from the Great Depression to the Cold War

-In the post-Scopes era of the 1930s, growing numbers of conservative Protestants struggled to reconcile their religious commitments to evangelicalism with political and social activism.
+In the post-Scopes era of the 1930s, growing numbers of conservative Protestants struggled to reconcile their separatist religious sensibilities with their increasing sense of the need to engage in direct political and social activism.
 Many, like Bob Jones, focused on building the secessionist institutions that formed in the wake of the Fundamentalists-Modernist controversy.
-Another small but vocal contingent took aim at the Great Depression–era economic policies of President Franklin Delano Roosevelt.
-They developed politicized religious rhetoric that would give shape to the anti-communist bombast of the Cold War and the pro-family politics of the last two decades of the century.
+Another small but vocal contingent took aim at the Great Depression–era economic policies of President Franklin Delano Roosevelt.2 They developed politicized religious rhetoric that would give shape to the anti-communist bombast of the Cold War and the pro-family politics of the last two decades of the century.
 Some prominent fundamentalists, such as Baptist preacher J. Frank Norris, criticized the New Deal to condemn the centralization of political power in Washington, a trend some interpreted in apocalyptic terms, seeing parallels to ancient biblical prophecy regarding the rise and fall of powerful regimes.
 Other more controversial pro-Nazi anti-Semites such as Episcopalian writer Elizabeth Dilling, Catholic radio broadcaster Father Charles Coughlin, and Christian Nationalist Crusade agitator Gerald L. K. Smith pushed the limits of populist religious rage in their attempts to dismiss FDR’s New Deal as a Jewish Bolshevik plot.

 McIntire, Hargis, and others also took aim at their fellow Protestants.
 They focused on attacking the ecumenical body of the National Council of Churches, which they condemned as an unbiblical, Babel-like “super church.”
 They also lashed out against neo-evangelicalism as a compromise with, not condemnation of, degenerate modern culture.
 Speaking mostly to regional audiences in the South, West, and Northeast, religiously and politically incendiary broadcasts such as McIntire’s Twentieth-Century Reformation Hour and Hargis’s Christian Crusade pushed the limits of regulating access to public radio airwaves.
 Both ministries anticipated legal disputes that would later animate the Religious Right of the 1970s as they faced frequent regulatory challenges regarding their political messages and wrangled with the Internal Revenue Service (IRS) over their tax-exempt status.

 By the late 1960s and early 1970s, a number of political operatives identified these demographic changes taking place in the South and West and recognized that political identification in these regions correlated closely to individual religious affiliation.
-In The Emerging Republican Majority (New Rochelle, NY: Arlington House, 1969), Republican political strategist Kevin Phillips popularized the “Southern strategy” of exploiting white anxieties over racial desegregation and concerns about cultural changes affecting the family.
-Republican politician Richard Nixon, following the counsel of Phillips and other advisers, successfully wooed some evangelicals and fundamentalists with his “law and order” platform that combined social conservatism with a get-tough attitude on crime and countercultural radicalism.
+In The Emerging Republican Majority, Republican political strategist Kevin Phillips popularized the “Southern strategy” of exploiting white anxieties over racial desegregation and concerns about cultural changes affecting the family.6 Republican politician Richard Nixon, following the counsel of Phillips and other advisers, successfully wooed some evangelicals and fundamentalists with his “law and order” platform that combined social conservatism with a get-tough attitude on crime and countercultural radicalism.
 The Watergate scandal and Nixon’s unprecedented resignation from the presidency set the stage for the emergence of conservative evangelicals and fundamentalists as an organized and cohesive political bloc that could rally around a candidate who shared their dissatisfaction with the previous decade’s political, social, and demographic changes.